fiveid/fiveid.github.io/_posts/2015-7-23-Fun-With-Enums.md

 We've now created a new class called Artist.
 We also added some new properties to the Artist class to include each artists best song and preferred choice of sneakers (just go with it).

-Next we need to add the Artist class as a superclass of our `CraigDavid` and `HardFi` classes (note we'll need to override the default `onThisDay()` function – annoying, yes, but bear with me).
+Next we need to add the Artist class as a superclass of our `CraigDavid` and `HardFi` classes (note we'll need to append override to our funcs in order to replace the default `onThisDay()` function in the `Artist` class – annoying, yes, but bear with me).

 ```swift
 class CraigDavid: Artist {